 We love January (and we think you will, too).
-Our exploratory term in January, Jan Plan, gives students the opportunity to choose among hundreds of different academic experiences.
+Our exploratory term in January, Jan Plan, gives students opportunities to choose among hundreds of different academic experiences.
 It’s a time for focused study, for interning, or for conducting research.
-Students are required to complete three, but 90 percent of students elect to do four.
+Students are required to complete three Jan Plans, but 90 percent of students elect to do four.
 It’s just that good.

 Jan Plan in Action

 - Art 293j: Asian Museum Workshop - Three-minute video captures students curating and creating an exhibition—somewHERE: Visions from Chinese & Taiwanese Artists in Maine—at Common Street Arts in Waterville.

 - Postcolonial Pastoral in India: Sensory Overload - Essay by Anne Vetter ’17 on four weeks studying Buddhism, environmental activism, and indigenous groups in the Himalayas.

 - Views of a Changing Planet - In STS 297J, Views of a Changing Planet: History and Philosophy of the Environment through Film and Fiction, students published stories and audio performances online.